University of Colorado Hospital (UCH) Outpatient Clinic:

 - Training activities include triage, diagnosis, treatment, and systems consultation/intervention (e.g. schools, social services agencies, courts, non-psychiatric physicians and mental health practitioners).
 Both short and long-term treatments are provided.
 Individual treatment modalities include parent counseling, infant mental health, family therapy, and individual psychodynamic, learning/cognitive/behavioral, and pharmacologic therapies.
 A “private practice” model is utilized’ i.e., residents are responsible for the care of their patients during working hours and an after-hours answering service is provided by on-call residents.

-- Residents maintain a caseload of approximately ten hours per week.
+- Residents maintain a caseload of approximately fifteen to twenty hours per week depending on elective choice.
 Some cases are seen weekly and some less frequently depeding on the patient's needs and treatment modality.
 Residents are assigned cases as needed to maintain a caseload of adequate size and diversity.
 Residents may also solicit/accept direct referrals of cases of interest.
 In that this is an ongoing rotation of two years duration, all resident gain experience with long-term therapies where they are clinically indicated and supported.

 Other after hour services and duties are covered by our attendings and moonlighters.
 Residents may moonlight at approved sites if they choose.